FAQ’s-Frequently Asked Questions

 Click here for a free quote on restoring a book with a period look.

-A. We do not have Highland goatskin, but we do have several soft-tanned, natural grained goatskins that are both soft and flexible.
-For more information, please see our blog post on the subject.
+We do not have Highland goatskin, but we do have a good selection of soft-tanned, natural grained goatskins that are both soft and flexible.
+We also have a leather-lined goatskin style, and we have a some natural wild grain Sokoto goatskins.

 Check out the tab closure on our 19th Century Circuit Rider style.

-A. No. They are the Irish Haley’s and we are the English Haley’s. :-)
+No. They are the Irish Haley’s and we are the English Haley’s.

 Click here to write Eric about genealogy, especially if you’re a long lost relative.